These attacks were caused by infected computer networks programmed to attack other installations, also commonly known as “botnets”.

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP web sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

-Whenever brute force attacks on WordPress sites gain worldwide attention, it’s natural for website owners to question if WordPress really is a safe application for building and running an online presence.
+Whenever global attacks happen on WordPress sites, it’s natural for people to start questioning just how safe and secure the WordPress platform is for building and running an online presence.

-WordPress is the world’s most popular CMS which makes it a target for attempted hacker attacks.
-But should you really be concerned about WordPress as a secure platform for building your business website?
+WordPress often comes under attack by hackers.
+But should you really be concerned about WordPress as a secure platform for building your business web presence?

-In this article, you will learn some of the main reasons why you should choose WordPress if you are at all concerned about website security.
+In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you are at all concerned about website security.

 WordPress Security Explained